-Additionally, 100% of the freshman class receives some form of financial aid.
+100% of the freshman class qualifies for some form of financial aid.

-The cost of a degree from Saint Vincent will vary for every student depending on eligibility for the many different forms of financial aid, including scholarships, grants, loans and work-study.
+The cost of a degree from Saint Vincent varies for every student depending on eligibility for the many different forms of financial aid, including scholarships, grants, loans and work-study opportunities.

-Saint Vincent invests in you, to help you succeed both in your career and as a person.
+Saint Vincent invests in you, to help you succeed in your career and as a person.
 With a degree from Saint Vincent, you will make a valuable contribution to society.

-The Financial Aid Office at Saint Vincent College is committed to providing the highest level of customer service to our students and families in planning for and meeting expenses associated with your education.
-We focus on establishing aid eligibility, awarding scholarships, grants, loans, and employment opportunities from federal, state, private, and institutional sources to all eligible students and to provide counseling associated with financing an education.
+The Financial Aid Office at Saint Vincent College is committed to providing the highest level of service to our students and families in planning for and meeting expenses associated with your education.
+We focus on establishing aid eligibility, awarding scholarships, grants and loans, as well as employment opportunities from federal, state, private, and institutional sources to all eligible students, and provide counseling associated with financing an education.